Execution of workflows¶

 and index_size

-Note: The workflow uses the implicit temporary directory from snakemake, which is called with [resources.tmpdir].
+The workflow uses the implicit temporary directory from Snakemake, which

 samples

-, a sample table (tsv) with column sample containing sample identifiers, as well as columns fq1 and fq2 containing the paths to the input fastq files see example here.
-If the table contains further ZARP compatible columns (see pipeline documentation), the values specified there by the user are given priority over htsinfer's results.outdir
+: A sample table in TSV format with columns sample (containing sample identifiers, and fq1 and fq2 ()containing the paths to the input FASTQ files).
+See an example here.
+If the table contains further ZARP compatible columns (see workflow documentation, the values specified in these by the user are given priority over HTSinfer's results.outdir

-For executing the example one can use the following (with activated zarp environment):
+You can use the following call within an activated zarp

 cd tests/test_htsinfer_workflow